Fitting your panel

 Positioning your infrared heating panel.

 For optimum distribution of infrared rays the heating panel should be fitted in the centre of the room, above seating areas or a number of panels distibuted evenly across the whole area to be heated.
-Infrared is part of the light spectrum, so we want to bathe our room in light and not cause shadows, if infrared rays cannot reach a certain part of the room because, for example, there is furniture in the way we refer to a shadowing effect.
+Infrared is part of the light spectrum, so we want to bathe our room in light.

 Infrared heaters.
 Fitting your panel.

 All screws and fixing are supplied with your panel.
-Simply mark and drill the four holes, insert wall plugs and screws with eye bolts supplied, these ensure about 0.5cm spacing from the ceiling, tighten screws and insert the screws into the mounting profile on the reverse of panel.
-For suspending the panel from chains or wires we can supply ring fittings.
+However it may be necessary to change the fixings depending what you are fixing into, the panels are not heavy.
+Simply mark and drill the four holes, insert wall plugs and screws, the screws need to protrude slightly to slide into the mounting profile on the reverse of panel.

 When a low voltage electrical appliance is used in wet rooms or bathrooms it cannot be placed just anywhere!
-NEN1010 and IP44 contain a zone classification for this purpose.
-Infrared panels with internal switching contacts can only be placed in zone 3.
+Infrared panels with internal switching contacts can only be placed beyond zone 2.
 In practise this means a distance of over 0.6 meters from a shower cubicle or bath, if placed above a washbasin the distance must be at least 13cm.
-Ask your electrician about fitting a pull switch or programmer outside the bathroom.

 The programmers we recommend on our website are designed to work with other forms of heating too, and therefore we expect electricians to use common sense to substitute the word boiler or underfloor heating for infrared panel.
 The instructions enclosed in the programmer box are clear and easy to follow.